CalvinRossiter/react-stopwatch-app/README.md

 # Things to Add or Update

 1. Add an input box for adding a goal time per lap.
 If goal is met, make lap and lap time green.
 If goal is not met, make lap and lap time red
+2. Split out buttons and other things to own file that can be
-2. Add better styling such as Ant Design https://ant.design/
+3. Add better styling such as Ant Design https://ant.design/
-3. Add Jest testing
+4. Add Jest testing

 # Getting Started with Create React App